-Gro Skottun, PhD, is one of the founders of the Norwegian Gestalt Institute University College (NGI) in 1986, where she today is pro-rector and associate professor and has for many years taught gestalt therapy internationally, mostly in Prague and Budapest.
-She is a cofounder of the NGI’s professional journal, Norsk Gestalttidsskrift, for which she is currently editor, and has published several articles on gestalt therapy.
+Gro Skottun, PhD, is one of the founders of the Norwegian Gestalt Institute University College (NGI), where she is currently Pro-Rector and Associate Professor.
+She has taught gestalt therapy internationally for many years, mostly in Prague and Budapest.
+She is a co-founder of the NGI’s professional journal, Norsk Gestalttidsskrift, for which she is currently editor, and has published several articles on gestalt therapy.

-Åshild Krüger, cand.
-Polit, MSc in gestalt psychotherapy was an Assistant Professor at the Lillehammer University College, and an Assistant Professor at the Norwegian Gestalt Institute University College (NGI).
-She is a co-founder of the institution’s professional journal, Norsk Gestalttidsskrift, and has published widely on gestalt therapy.
+Åshild Krüger cand.
+Polit, MSc in gestalt psychotherapy, former Assistant Professor at the Lillehammer University College and former Assistant Professor at the Norwegian Gestalt Institute University College (NGI).
+She is co-founder of the NGI’s professional journal, Norsk Gestalttidsskrift, and has published widely on gestalt therapy.

 "The task of a good textbook is to provide the student with the most important information to support them to find access to their field of interest.
 Gro Skottun and Åshild Krüger´s book does more than just that.
 In a pleasantly readable and comprehensive way they introduce the Gestalt therapy trainee to the fundamental concepts of this approach.
 And – what is even more valuable – they do a wonderful job in presenting the various topics in an understandable manner without simplifying them, but by stimulating the interest of their readers so that they want to learn more about this lively and efficient form of psychotherapy.
 On each page it becomes obvious that this book was written by two experienced trainers, who love what they teach and who know how to captivate their students."